stevenlauwers22/DotNetBuild/README.md

 The reason I created this is twofold:

-- Primarely, I wanted to be able to create .NET build scripts by using a .NET language
+- Primarely, I wanted to be able to use a real programming languages (.NET ) instead of a markup language (XML) to create build scripts.
 - It started off as an experiment and a technical challange for myself, but I got some very positive feedback so I decided to publish it

+Because DotNetBuild is [built on the shoulders of a giant](http://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants) (the .NET Framework), we can write build scripts in a language we already know and benefit of the power and features the framework gives us.

 ## What does it look like?